 (deref p) ; blocks until the future thread is finished, then returns 42

-sets its value, and any subsequent call to deliver
+on a promise sets its value, and any subsequent call to deliver has no

 will block until the value is available.